trustedtomato/decharge/README.md

 # decharge

 decharge is a very-static site generator.
-It doesn't emit JavaScript by default but is built on JSX, so the result is decharge I guess.
+It doesn't emit any JavaScript by default but is built on JSX, so one might say it removes the charge from your code.

 ## Why?
 I tried out Astro, but the IDE support was really bad on my computer,